sophWillis/Fitt/README.md

   <img width="100" alt="Screenshot 2021-08-31 at 10 15 28" src="https://user-images.githubusercontent.com/38283239/131476696-99528973-3289-4683-9ed2-1f46284f6811.png">
 </div>

 Here the user can choose from a list of exercises fetched from an API.
 Eight exercises are displayed by default and an additional eight can be loaded with each click of the load more button until no more exercises are available - at which point the 'load more' button is disabled.
-Each time a user loads more, the window scrolls to the point where the new exercises are rendered.
+Each time a user loads more, the window scrolls (smoothly) to the point where the new exercises are rendered.

 The user can also filter which exercises are rendered by body area.
-Each time a filter is applied or if the user clicks on the logo in the navbar, we go back to the initial state and render only eight exercises.
+Each time a filter is applied or the user clicks on the logo in the navbar, we go back to the initial state and render only eight exercises.

 **To improve:**
-*As there can be a lot of exercises, I will make the navbar sticky so that the user can scroll back to the top of the page to change the filters more easily.
+*As there can be a lot of exercises, I will make the navbar sticky so that the user can click on the logo to scroll (smoothly) back to the top of the page to change the filters more easily.
 I would also like to allow multiple filters to be active at a time.
 In terms of design, I would like to display the images better so that they don't appear cropped.*

 ### ImageToggle.js